jacobepst/wordler/README.md

 # wordler
-A playground for testing wordler strategies.
+A playground for testing wordle strategies.